the-senior-dev/sm_solid_js/README.md

 - the way we `extract categories` from the product list might change because the product list shape might change

-- the way `discouts` are calculated for a product might change due to business requirements
+- the way `discounts` are calculated for a product might change due to business requirements

 - the way `tax` is applied might change and the tax rate might change also